interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/installing.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If you are using a windowing system, find the icon for the Interactive Spaces Master installer and double click on it.
+The installer is a Java jar file.

 If you are using a command line interface for your operating system, use the command

 ::

-  java -jar interactivespaces-master-installer-0.0.0-SNAPSHOT-standard.jar
+  java -jar interactivespaces-master-installer-x.y.z-standard.jar

-where 0.0.0 is the version of the Interactive Spaces Master you are installing.
+where *x.y.z* is the version of the Interactive Spaces Master you are installing.

 For now just accept all of the default settings by clicking Next on the configuration page.